This is Ivan

-Through the 1960’s to the 1990’s Ivan had been a friend to many in his Tacoma community, his personality and sense of humor will always be fondly remembered by those who knew him.
-Although he had garnered many friendships during his time at the B&I, he had lived a solitary life for a species that thrives on being part of a community.
-In the mid 1990’s his caretakers had to make the difficult decision to move Ivan to Zoo Atlanta, the foremost center in the United States with the experience in the care of Western Lowland gorillas.
-It was here that Ivan had lived the rest of his iconic life and had passed away at the age of fifty on August 20th of 2012.
+For thirty years Ivan had become a friend to many, his personality & sense of humor will always be fondly remembered by those within the Tacoma community.
+Most noteworthy while at the B&I, Ivan had garnered many friendships but he had lived a solitary life for a species that thrives on being part of a community.
+By the mid-1990s, his caretakers had to make the difficult decision to move Ivan.
+Zoo Atlanta, the foremost center in the US with the experience to care for Ivan would become his new home.
+Ivan had lived the remainder of his iconic life at Zoo Atlanta.
+He passed at the age of fifty on August 20th of 2012.

 Ivan’s legend offers many teachings about how our kind should respect the fellow species that call our world home.
 Protecting their natural habitats from our human actions will be the key to their survival.

 These unconventional experiences for a gorilla had shaped the extraordinary life of Ivan.
 A monument that stands at Point Defiance will forever honor this life that has become an icon in art & literature.

 Ivan’s ambassadorial legacy to bring awareness to the preservation of the natural habitats for gorillas in the wild will continue.
 The Beloved Ivan campaign has chosen to partner with the Dian Fossey Foundation & the Wildlife Conservation Society to ensure that his species endures.

 Inspired by the affection the Tacoma community had felt for Ivan the Gorilla® whom had once resided at the B&I Circus Store in Tacoma Wa the Friends of Ivan sought to honor his life and legacy.
 The “Beloved Ivan” project was successful in funding, creating and installing a life-size bronze monument of Ivan at the entrance to Point Defiance Zoo and Aquarium in Tacoma, Washington.